-The slope across the subject site has an average gradient of <5 degrees.
-The soil profile comprises shallow uncontrolled fill, with silty sandy topsoil and sandy clay overlying deeply weathered bedrock at depths anticipated to be 900mm to 2300mm across the site of proposed works.
+The slope across the subject site has an average gradient of ~10 degrees.
+The soil profile is interpreted to be comprised of shallow uncontrolled fill, with sandy soil and clayey sand overlying weathered bedrock at depths anticipated to be 200mm to 500mm across the site.

 The likelihood of the slope failing is assessed as 'UNLIKELY', the consequences of such a failure are assessed as 'MINOR'.
 The risk to property is 'LOW'.
 The existing conditions and proposed development are considered to constitute an 'ACCEPTABLE' risk to life and a 'LOW' risk to property provided that the recommendations outlined in Section 3.6 are adhered to.